 Curtain headings are a fantastic way to customise your window dressings and give them that professionally done feel.
 There is a variety of heading which you can choose from and below are few examples of some the most popular types currently available.

-Goblet Pleated Headings- Suitable for tracks or poles, goblet pleats make a very elegant heading for longer lengths.
+Suitable for tracks or poles, goblet pleats make a very elegant heading for extra long curtains.
 Pleats fall from each goblet that can be stuffed with tissue paper or cotton wool to keep their lovely full shape.
 This heading tape has 2 sets of cords and is suitable for medium to heavyweight fabrics.
 Multiply the track width by 2 to 2.5 when estimating for fabric.

 Of this selection really is just the tip of the window dressed iceberg, there are so many more styles to use from but no where near enough space to list them all in one article!
-Check out some local curtain fabric suppliers today to see what they have in store.
-Or even better, do it online and shop from the comfort of your favourite armchair.
+View our latest fabric and curtain designs, including a great selection of check curtains now.